Modern smart home network powering local automations

 • Speed: local scenes feel instant and consistent

-Where cloud is fine (and where it isn’t)
+Where cloud is fine (and where it is not)

 Cloud services are useful.
 The key is deciding what is allowed to pause during an outage and what should keep working no matter what.

 We generally keep these local: lighting scenes, shade schedules, occupancy rules, basic climate setpoints, and entry/lock routines.
-We’re comfortable using cloud for: weather‑based rules, remote alerts, voice assistants, and some third‑party integrations.
+We are comfortable using cloud for: weather-based rules, remote alerts, voice assistants, and some third-party integrations.

 • Cloud is fine: remote viewing, voice, weather and external integrations

-• If it’s annoying when it fails, move it local
+• If it is annoying when it fails, move it local

 Platforms compared (who each fits)

-There isn’t one “best” platform.
+There is not one best platform.
 The right choice depends on how much control you want, how much you want to tinker, and how many ecosystems you need to bridge.

 Platform styleBest forProsWatch-outs